Fun Factory (company)

-Fun Factory GmbH is a German manufacturer of erotic toys, specializing in silicone dildos, vibrators, and love balls.
-It is located in Bremen and all its manufacturing takes place in Germany.
+Fun Factory GmbH was a German manufacturer of erotic toys, specializing in silicone dildos, vibrators, and love balls.
+It was founded in 1996.
+It was located in Bremen and all its manufacturing takes place in Germany.
 In 2006, the company had an annual revenue of 13.5 million euros.
-A daughter company exists in the United States and is distributed in the US by TNB Distribution.
+A daughter company exists in the United States and was distributed in the US by TNB Distribution.

 In 2009 Fun Factory's Vibrator elLOVE (as a representative of its product line SMARTVIBES) received the highest possible rating in a test by German magazine Öko-Test, a magazine devoted to consumer-protection and ecology.

 Several of Fun Factory's products received design awards, the Vibrator DeLight being among the most decorated: it received i.a. the red dot award product design 2008 and an IF (International Forum Design) product design award.

+The company was takenover by Satisfyer in October 2024.